Collecting on a Car Accident Judgment in NC

 - If the property is sold, your lien is paid from the proceeds according to priority

 To create the lien, you must docket the judgment in each county where the defendant owns property.
 A judgment docketed only in Wake County does not create a lien on property in Mecklenburg County.
+Search the Register of Deeds in any county where you have reason to believe the defendant owns land.

 Execution on Personal Property